swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 logic are not tied together.
 If data changes we never immediately trigger a re-render - we simply schedule a render of the data via `requestAnimationFrame`.
-Om conceptually considers the browser as something more akin to a GPU, not a "place".
+Om conceptually considers the browser as something more akin to a GPU.

 I suspect many JS MVC applications follow the Backbone.js TodoMVC lead and link together changes in the model, the view, and truly orthogonal